Each field in AS.form is represented by an AS.form.field object.

 return (formObject.setTheme(formObject.fieldValue(fieldObject,emptyValue)));

-.fieldValue() form method, that retrieves also control field values and allows to replace a missing/non-existing/empty/zero/false/disabled field value with an alternative emptyValue.The original original expression is between parenthesis after “return”, $%
+}asForm.fieldValue() form method, that retrieves also control field values and allows to replace a missing/non-existing/empty/zero/false/disabled field value with an alternative emptyValue.The original original expression is between parenthesis after “return”, $% and ${} replaced by their actual javascript code counterparts.

 E.g.: